andresbonil/cytosim/doc/compile/cygwin.md

  	git clone https://gitlab.com/f.nedelec/cytosim.git cytosim

 Compile from within the Cygwin terminal, which will use the toolchain (`gcc` and `make`) provided by cygwin.
 The MACHINE should be automatically selected (in case of trouble, set `MACHINE:=cygwin` in `makefile.inc`).
-You may disable PNG suppprt by setting `HAS_PNG:=0`.
+You may disable PNG support by setting `HAS_PNG:=0`.
 The procedure is the same as on other platforms (enter `make`).
 If you experience trouble, please let us know.

-if an error occur, look at the last messages to find out which library is missing.
+If an error occur, look at the last messages to find out which library is missing.
 You can add them back to Cygwin by exiting it and running the `setup.exe` again.
 Then search for the missing library and install.
 This will only update Cygwin with the missing package, there is no need to select all other packages again.

 ### The X Window System (X11)